-3.2 Non Supplanting Requirement
+3.2 NON SUPPLANTING REQUIREMENT

 Supplanting is the replacement of other funds with MVCPA grant funds or using existing resources as cash match.
 Grant funds cannot be used to replace other funds that would otherwise be available for the same purpose or program.
 Specifically, jurisdictions may not reduce the amount that they spend for motor vehicle burglary and theft by moving costs or personnel into a grant funded program.
+The purpose of MVCPA grants is to supplement efforts, not replace them.
+In order to avoid supplanting, a grantee must expend the same (or more) amount of local funds as they did the previous year, if the grant amount is remaining the same or increasing.
+If a grantee wishes to reduce their local expenditures, they may do so without supplanting by reducing their grant request proportionately or returning funds proportionately to their reduction in spend.